vcabeli/vcabeli.github.io/content/posts/mi_with_mixed_variables.md

 are usually one-dimensional, and the conditioning set $Z$ *few-dimensional*.
-Moreover, recent advances were made to better understand mutual information estimators, including on such mixed distributions, as will be discussed in the next section.
+Moreover, recent advances were made to better understand mutual information estimators, including on such mixed distributions, as will be discussed in a future post.

 It is not obvious if we are still allowed to swap differential entropy for entropy when considering the mixed case.
 Crucially, it is not well